kblomqvist/yasha/README.md

 ### env

-Params: default=None
+Params: *default=None*

-Fetches environment variable in a template like:
+Reads environment variable in a template like

 ```jinja
 sqlalchemy:
   url: {{ 'POSTGRES_URL' | env }}
 ```

-### shell (Python >= 3.5)
+### shell

-Params: strip=True, check=True, timeout=2
+Params: *strip=True, check=True, timeout=2*
+Requires: *Python >= 3.5*

-Allows you to spawn new processes and connect to their standard output.
+Allows to spawn new processes and connect to their standard output.
 The output is decoded and stripped by default.
-Use in a template like:

 ```jinja
 os: